LaneGarner/411_wk4_day2_protected_routes/README.md

 * In the `Router.js` file we can see a list of all our routes and paths.
 Write a `ProtectedRoute` function under the appropriate comment.

-* Write a `checkAuth` function under the approprate comment.
+* Write a `checkAuth` function under the appropriate comment.
 Use the `cookie` module to parse the browser cookies and check the `loggedIn` cookie.
 If it has a value, return `true` otherwise return `false`.

 * Replace all uses of the `Route` component (inside of Switch) with `ProtectedRoute` EXCEPT for the "/login" route.
 We always want to be able to access that so leave it alone.